denten-books/plain-text/5-chapter.md

-uniquely capable of modeling (externalizing) our own behavior, of once again internalizing that model, and of subsequently altering our course of action to deviate (n+1) from that original, fixed, and now no longer fully congruent image of ourselves (n-1).
-But where does such modeling and externalizing take place?
+uniquely capable of modeling (externalizing) our own behavior, of once again internalizing that model, and of subsequently altering our course of action to deviate (n+1) from that original, fixed, and now no longer fully congruent image of ourselves (n-1).[^ln5-james-recur]  But where does such modeling and externalizing take place?
 Beckett's play unfolds by the logic of media being.
 Krapp's library constitutes a literature and an archive of sorts, but unlike other literary structures, his documents imply the self as both subject and audience of communication.
 To put it plainly: Krapp is talking to himself.

+[^ln5-james-recur]: See for example @james_principles_1890, 234: "Every
+brain-state is partly determined by the nature of its entire past succession.
+Alter the latter in any part, and the brain-state must be somewhat different.
+Each present brain-state is a record in which the eye of Omniscience might read all the forgone history of its owner."

 Edmund Husserl called this mode of communication "subjective expression" [@garfinkel_studies_1967, 4-5; @farber_foundation_2006, 237-8;